Sourabhk20/vsd-hdp/README.md

 For combinational logic below optimization techniques are use:

-1. Constant propagation: This means when cobinational logic is propgating a constant value irrespective of any chnages in the input signal.
+**1. Constant propagation:** This means when cobinational logic is propgating a constant value irrespective of any chnages
+       in the input signal.

-2. Boolean optimization: Thre are various boolean optimization techniques that can be used to optimize the logic such as Min/Max, K-map etc.
+**2. Boolean optimization:** Thre are various boolean optimization techniques that can be used to optimize the logic such as Min/Max, K-map etc.

 	Below steps are followed to synthesize the design for optimization